lsst-dm/dmtn-175/index.rst

 .. option:: --allow-empty

-   When building a `~lsst.pipe.base.QuantumGraph` or refreshing one with :option:`--allow-pruning` or `--drop-existing-in`, allow the graph to end up with no quanta.
+   When building a `~lsst.pipe.base.QuantumGraph` or refreshing one with :option:`--allow-pruning` or :option:`--trim-existing-in`, allow the graph to end up with no quanta.
    When this option is not given, an empty graph is treated as an error condition, and the campaign and its `~lsst.pipe.base.QuantumGraph` are not modified.

    Except where otherwise noted, :option:`--refresh` must also be passed for this option to be valid.